davetang/research_parasite/README.md

 IBM Aspera Connect ([acquired by IBM in 2014](https://en.wikipedia.org/wiki/Aspera_(company))) is a high-performance transfer client.
-I created a [Docker image](https://hub.docker.com/r/davetang/aspera_connect) for the tool; see the [Dockerfile](https://github.com/davetang/learning_docker/blob/main/aspera_connect/Dockerfile) for more information.
+Aspera Connect requires more updated version of C libraries, which is why I created a [Docker image](https://hub.docker.com/r/davetang/aspera_connect) for the tool; see the [Dockerfile](https://github.com/davetang/learning_docker/blob/main/aspera_connect/Dockerfile) for more information.
+(If you want to install the tool for yourself, you can use the `install_aspera.sh` script in the `script` directory.)

 Start a container and download the FASTQ files using Aspera Connect.